matthewdparker/flask_apispec_quickstart/README.md

 # Overview
 This repo was designed as a simple out-of-the-box app for building custom RESTful APIs.
-It contains patterns for utilizing marshmallow and flask-apispec for request and response schema definition, and automatic Swagger doc-gen.
+It utilizes marshmallow and flask-apispec for request and response schema definition and automatic Swagger doc-gen.

 The repo comes with a simple healthcheck API, and a few decorators which can be customized depending on requirements.

+NOTE: Still a few kinks to work out with flask-apispec, there are elements of the API which aren't coming through in the documentation.
+For more info see TODO.md.

 ## Requirements